gardener/gardener-extension-provider-aws/docs/usage/flexible-network-configuration.md

 In BYO mode, Gardener does **not** create any route tables, NAT gateways, or Internet Gateways.
 The user is fully responsible for all routing.
 Each BYO worker subnet must be associated with a route table that provides the connectivity required by a functioning Kubernetes cluster.

-#### Validation

-Gardener validates at infrastructure reconciliation time that each BYO worker subnet has at least one **explicit route table association**.
-While AWS implicitly associates every subnet with the VPC's main route table, relying on this implicit association is error-prone for production Kubernetes clusters.
-An explicit association ensures the user has consciously configured routing.
+Routing is **not validated** by Gardener — every subnet in AWS is implicitly associated with the VPC's main route table if no explicit association exists, so there is always a route table.
+However, users must ensure the route table has the correct routes for their connectivity model.
+If routing is misconfigured, nodes will fail to join the cluster.

 #### Connectivity Requirements